Welcome To iFightBack ® (by Self-Defense Software)

 Training Simulator for Home

 Interactive firearms training simulators have been used for years to train military and police because it offers a realistic but safe way to practice responding to dangerous situations.
 US House Resolution 487 officially recognized Modeling and Simulation (M&S) as a National Critical Technology.
 Simulators have also recently become popular at commercial gun ranges.
-Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home without the $50 or more per hour cost at gun ranges.
+Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home or classroom without the $50 or more per hour cost at gun ranges.
 Now you can practice as long as you want, whenever you want, rain or shine.

-According to an NTSA study requested by the Congressional Modeling & Simulation Caucus "...simulation training applications improve performance, save lives and compress the time required to develop skills.
+According to an National Training and Simulation Association study requested by the Congressional Modeling & Simulation Caucus "...simulation training applications improve performance, save lives and compress the time required to develop skills.
 In some cases, simulators can even provide more effective training than other methods can."

 If you own a gun for personal and/or home defense, the need to practice is critical.
 Going to the range to shoot at paper targets is necessary to acquire certain shooting skills but that is not enough to prepare yourself for a potential life or death shooting incident. iFightBack presents a variety of interactive video simulated scenarios depicting such life threatening possibilities as home invasions, muggings, carjackings, and more.
 It also includes video drills such as the Tueller drill; drawing against a knife wielding attacker from 21 feet and others.
-It also includes interactive videos to practice Shoot / Don't Shoot (threat assessment) scenarios, moving steel targets and gun range targets for sight picture, stance, and grip practice.
+Also included are interactive videos to practice Shoot / Don't Shoot (threat assessment) scenarios, moving steel targets and gun range targets for sight picture, stance, and grip practice.